 Although wood floors of all species are durable enough to withstand heavy traffic, that doesn’t mean that they won’t dent or scratch.
 Wood is a product of nature and can still scratch or dent.

-If your family does not take their shoes off inside the house, you have a family member who is wheelchair bound or you have a large, energetic dog that has free reign to run around the house, your floor can scratch and get damaged.
+If your family does not take their shoes off inside the house, you have a family member who is wheelchair bound or you have a large, energetic dog that has free rein to run around the house, your floor can scratch and get damaged.

 Myth 4: Wood floors should not be used in the kitchen

 Kitchens are one of the most popular rooms in the house for hardwoods.
 Hardwood floors are a great choice because they are built to withstand heavy traffic and are easy to maintain.

 Some people are hesitant to install hardwood in the kitchen because it may cup due to spills and moisture.
 You can protect your floor by placing rugs in front of the sink, dishwasher and other areas that do have moisture.